wujiashu0421/SPART/docs/source/Cite.rst

 Citing SPART
 =====================

 Are you using SPART in research work to be published?
-If so, please include explicit mention of SPART publication.
-We suggest language such as this:
+If so, please include explicit mention of SPART.
+We suggest to use the following language:

 	To derive the kinematic and dynamic properties of the system we used SPART, a modeling and control software package for spacecraft equipped with robotic manipulators [1].

-with the following corresponding entries in your bibliography:
+with the following corresponding entry in your bibliography:

 	[1] J. Virgili-Llop et al., “SPART: SPAcecraft Robotics Toolkit,” https://github.com/NPS-SRL/ SPART.